 Form 3520 – Must be filed when you create or add to a foreign grantor trust.
 Reg.
-Section 16.3-1(d)(1) stipulates that the Form 3520 should be filed on or before the 90th day after either the creation of any foreign trust by a United States person or the transfer of any money or property to a foreign trust by a United States person.
+Section 16.3-1(d)(1) stipulates that one should fill out Form 3520 on or before the 90th day after after a US person either creates a foreign trust or transfers any money or property to a foreign trust.
 According to the instructions to Form 3520, it is due on the date of the filing of the taxpayer’s income tax return — including any extensions of time to file.
 So, it may be advisable to file on the earliest of the two dates.

 Form 3520-A – Must be filed every year if you have created a foreign trust.
 Form 3520-A is due the 15th day of the third month after the end of the trust’s tax year.
 For a trust with a calendar year, the due date is March 15th.
 The trust can request an extension by submitting Form 2758 by the due date.

 Form 5471 – May be required if you or your foreign trust have an interest in a foreign corporation.
 Form 5471 is due with the income tax return of the shareholder.
 For most individuals, that would be April 15th or the extended due date.
 For corporations with a calendar year-end, that is March 15th or the extended due date.